logo

 Advancement in Diagnostic Technology:

-Artificial intelligence and other technologies can increase accuracy and speed in cancer diagnoses, especially in the case of complex diagnoses, such as stages of lung cancer or brain tumors.
+Artificial intelligence and other technologies can increase accuracy and speed in diagnoses, especially in the case of complex diagnoses, such as stages of lung cancer or brain tumors.

 Encouraging Regular Check-Ups: